vijayrsv/php_serializer/README.md

 # PhpSerializer

-Native PHP serializer and unserializer(Note: currently only supports PHP primitive data-types) for Ruby and it is heavily inspired by PHP source code.
+Native PHP serializer and unserializer for Ruby.
+It is heavily inspired by PHP source code.

+Note: Currently only supports PHP primitive data-types.

 ## Installation